 When you have completed your carving project, sometimes you would decide to leave the sculpture or relief as it is, showing where the cuts were made, kind of like brushstrokes in a painting.
 However, most of the time you would like your carving to be smooth and shining.
 So, before you apply the finish to it, you would sand it carefully with a sandpaper.
 As simple as it may seem compared to creating the artwork, sanding is a time-consuming process, which, to be done well, requires patience, skills, and experience.
 The difficulty of sanding also depends on how dense is the wood that you work with.
 Here you can read what I suggest on topic of wood for carving.

 What are the reasons of using a sandpaper?

 You can use sandpaper as a tool that adds big or small corrections to your woodcarving project, and also as a tool to make the surface smooth.
+Learn about other useful tools for carving.
 Sanding can be done for:

 ✅ Removing a considerable amount of material from the surface or angles

 ✅ Smoothen out the surface